gabrieldasneves/projeto_micro_process/README.md

 # projeto_micro_process
-controle de um braço mecânico utilizando a placa blue-pill da STM
+control of a mechanical arm using STM's blue-pill board